S0urceror/MSX-USB/drivers/UsbHost/README.md

-# USB - UNAPI DRIVER
+# USB - Host UNAPI DRIVER
 Below the specification of an UNAPI compliant USB driver.
 Other, more specialised, drivers can rely on this base driver to return the basic information and low-level routines.

 ## API Information Routine (UNAPI:0)